-EUROPEAN AGENCY STATISTICS ON INCLUSIVE EDUCATION

-Cyprus 2012/2013 data background information

-European Agency for Special Needs and Inclusive Education

-BACKGROUND INFORMATION

-How the official decision of special educational needs (SEN) used in the country relates to the agreed EASIE operational definition:

-An official decision leads to a pupil being recognised as eligible for additional educational support to meet their learning needs.

-Pupils' legal entitlements under what legislation

-According to the Education and Training of Children with Special Needs Laws 1999-2014, pupils are considered to have special needs and are eligible for additional support if they have a serious learning, special learning, functioning or adjustment difficulty, caused by physical, intellectual, psychological or other disabilities and having need of special education and training.
-A child has learning, special learning, functioning or adjustment difficulties if:

-- they have seriously greater difficulties than the majority of children of the same age, or - they have a disability which excludes or hinders them from accessing the educational means that schools generally provide for children of the same age.

-How additional support is understood within the country context
+EUROPEAN AGENCY STATISTICS ON INCLUSIVE EDUCATION Cyprus 2014/2015 data background information European Agency for Special Needs and Inclusive Education BACKGROUND INFORMATION How the official decision of special educational needs (SEN) used in the country relates to the agreed EASIE operational definition An official decision leads to a pupil being recognised as eligible for additional educational support to meet their learning needs.
+Pupils' legal entitlements under what legislation According to the Education and Training of Children with Special Needs Laws 1999-2014, pupils are considered to have special needs and are eligible for additional support if they have a serious learning, special learning, functioning or adjustment difficulty, caused by physical, intellectual, psychological or other disabilities and having need of special education and training.
+A child has learning, special learning, functioning or adjustment difficulties if: - they have seriously greater difficulties compared to the majority of children of the same age, or - they have a disability which excludes or hinders them from accessing the educational means that schools generally provide for children of the same age.
+How additional support is understood within the country context Additional support involves one or more of the following:

-Additional support involves extra teaching hours by classroom teachers (in secondary and primary education) or a special education teacher and/or speech therapist (in kindergarten, primary schools and special schools), or physiotherapist and/or occupational therapist and/or music therapist (in special schools), and the provision of technical equipment, assistive technology or care assistants.
+- Extra teaching hours by classroom teachers (in secondary and primary education) - Extra teaching hours by a special education teacher and/or speech therapist (in kindergarten, primary schools and special schools), or physiotherapist and/or occupational therapist and/or music therapist (in special schools) - Classroom/exam accommodation (modified teaching material, curriculum adaptation, alternative or modified assignments, extended time for tests and assignments, etc.) - Provision of technical equipment, as well as assistive technology for making the curriculum accessible - Assignment of an SEN co-ordinator to monitor the individual education plan - Provision of care assistants - Provision of transport for pupils who do not attend their neighbouring schools or who attend special schools.

-The criteria for an official decision are:

-There has been an educational assessment procedure involving a multi-disciplinary team

-In order to get an official decision, a child needs to be referred to the District Committees of Special Needs Education.
+The criteria for an official decision are There has been an educational assessment procedure involving a multi-disciplinary team In order to get an official decision, a child needs to be referred to the District Committees of Special Needs Education.
 The committees appoint multi-disciplinary teams to assess the child in order to decide whether they are eligible for support.

-The multi-disciplinary team includes members from within and external to the pupil's school

-Depending on the child's individual case, multi-disciplinary teams may comprise classroom teachers, special education teachers, speech therapists, educational or clinical psychologists, doctors, neurologists, physiotherapists, occupational therapists and any other professional needed.

-There is a legal document which describes the support the pupil is eligible to receive and which is used as the basis for planning

-District Committees' official decisions - which are considered to be legal documents - report the kind of support a child requires, as well as the educational placement that is most suitable for their needs.

-Immediately after the official decision is taken, the Ministry of Education and Culture assigns a Special Education Co-ordinator to monitor the child's progress and the implementation of the Individual Education Plan.

-The official decision is subject to a formal, regular review process

-According to the aforementioned law, children are re-assessed every two years, or earlier if needed.

-Proxy indicator(s) for the 80% benchmark used for the country's data collection

-Placement in a mainstream class implies over 80% or more with non-disabled peers.

-Details on what the country proxy is:

-Placement in a mainstream class implies over 80% or more with non-disabled peers.
-The data reported does not include children with SEN who attend mainstream classrooms but are supported for ten or more teaching periods outside the classroom, children with SEN in special classes and special schools and children who are not considered to have SEN, but attend literacy programmes (ten support teaching periods).

-When a child receives ten support teaching periods per week (10/35), it means that they are out of the classroom for 28.57% of the time.
+The multi-disciplinary team includes members from within and external to the pupil's school Depending on the child's individual case, multi-disciplinary teams may comprise classroom teachers, special education teachers, speech therapists, educational or clinical psychologists, doctors, neurologists, physiotherapists, occupational therapists and any other professional needed.
+The multi-disciplinary teams may include members from within or external to the pupil's school.
+There is a legal document which describes the support the pupil is eligible to receive and which is used as the basis for planning District Committees' official decisions - which are considered to be legal documents - state the type of support a child requires, as well as the educational placement that is most suitable for their needs.
+This decision is taken into consideration in order to assign specialists as well as special education co-ordinators in mainstream or special schools and to provide any other additional support.
+The official decision is subject to a formal, regular review process According to the aforementioned law, children are reassessed every two years, or earlier if needed.
+Proxy indicator(s) for the 80% benchmark used for the country's data collection Placement in a mainstream class implies over 80% or more with non-disabled peers.